rp729/06-Intro-to-Algorithms/README.md

 In this section, the Student will learn to implement complex data structures and algorithms using Python

 # The Student will learn Key Features:
-Understand the analysis and design of fundamental Python data structures Explore advanced Python concepts such as Big O notation and dynamic programming Learn functional and reactive implementations of traditional data structures
+-Understand the analysis and design of fundamental Python data structures -Explore advanced Python concepts such as Big O notation and dynamic programming -Learn functional and reactive implementations of traditional data structures

 Alogrithm and Data structures allow you to store and organize data efficiently.